CSUEBMMG/MMweb/source/pages/apply.html.md

 1. ### University Application
    Complete and submit at http://www.csumentor.edu by May 15, 2017.<br>
-   *For international applicants residing outside the U.S. the University application is due June 1, 2017.*
+   *For international applicants residing outside the U.S. the University application is due May 1, 2017.*

 2. ### Department Application
    <script id="rbox-loader-script" data-expand-hash="#op-119239-masters-degree-in-multimedia" data-hide-back-links></script>